ivzhukov/perf-analysis-hands-on/docs/trace_analysis.md

 While summary profiles only provide process- or thread-local data aggregated over time, event traces contain detailed time-stamped event data which also allows to reconstruct the dynamic behavior of an application.
 This enables tools such as the Scalasca trace analyzer to provide even more insights into the performance behavior of an application, for example, whether the time spent in MPI communication is real message processing time or incurs significant wait states (i.e., intervals where a process sits idle without doing useful work waiting for data from other processes to arrive).

 Trace collection and subsequent automatic analysis by the Scalasca trace analyzer can be enabled using the `-t` option of `scalasca -analyze`.
 Since this option enables trace collection in addition to collecting a summary measurement, it is often used in conjunction with the `-q` option which turns off measurement entirely.
-(Note that the order in which these two options are specified matters.)
+(Note that the order in which these two options are specified matters!)

 :::warning